domi413/SwitchTube-Downloader/README.md

 I have no interest to implement such a feature, though I'm happy to review pull requests.
 The required library can be found [here](https://github.com/ivanpirog/coloredcobra).

+> Can we download multiple videos at once?

+Currently, the downloader doesn't support batch downloads (e.g.
+`./switchtube-downloader download dh5sX1Fj3I qu0fK6Sw1V dh0sX6Fj1I`).
+If
+there is enough interest, I might implement this feature in the future.

+> Is it possible to configure default settings such as output directory?

+Currently, the downloader does not support this.
+If there is enough interest, I might implement this feature in the future.

 ## Testing the SwitchTube API